 Library cards are free to anyone living, working or studying in Hamilton.
 With your Library card you can:

-Register at any HPL branch for a free Library Card with identification and proof of your current address.
+When registering at a branch, please bring identification and proof of your current address.
 Acceptable forms of identification are:

 - Ontario Photo Card;

 - Two pieces of current identification (one should include your current address).